Aback231/Travel-Flask-API/README.md

 To build containers run: `docker-compose build`

-To run the build run: `docker-compose up`
+To run the build run: `docker-compose up --build`